-Alarms (Traps)
+■ Alarms (Traps)

 Parameter Meaning Operation Specifies whether the device sends an SNMP trap when it detects a change in the monitored functions.
 Possible values: On The device sends an SNMP trap.
 Off (default setting) The device does not send an SNMP trap.
 The prerequisite for sending SNMP traps is that you enable the link monitoring in the Basic settings > Port > Configuration dialog and specify at least 1 SNMP manager (destination address).
 Link Up/Down At one port of the device, the link to a device connected there has been established/interrupted.
 Authentication The device has rejected an unauthorized access attempt.
-See "Device Security > SNMP" on page 86.
+See "Device Security > SNMP" on page 88.
 Spanning tree The topology of the Rapid Spanning Tree has changed.
 LLDP Is sent if an entry in the topology discovery table is changed

-Destination Addresses
+■ Destination Addresses

 Parameter Meaning IP Address Specifies the IP address of the SNMP manager.
 Possible values: Valid IPv4 address Trap Community Specifies the name of the trap community that the device uses to identify itself as the source of the trap.
-Possible values: public (default setting) Alphanumeric ASCII character string with 0 to 64 characters
+Possible values: ▶ public (default setting) ▶ Alphanumeric ASCII character string with 0 to 64 characters

-P Ends the session and terminates the connection to the device. ŵ Restarts the device.
+& Ends the session and terminates the connection to the device.
+Restarts the device.
 476 Displays the time in seconds after which the device automatically ends the session when the user is inactive.
 Reload Reloads the display of the page in your Web browser.
 Set Transfers the changes to the volatile memory of the device.
-To save the changes in the non-volatile local memory, proceed as follows: Help Opens the online help.
+To save the changes in the non-volatile local memory, proceed as follows: Depended Desire Settings > Load/Save dialog.
+Click "Save" in the "Load/Save" frame beside "Save current configuration".
+Help Opens the online help.